Joanne Cook Coaching arrow representing success building mental resilience

 When we disrupt our circadian rhythm by staying up late, sleeping in, or travelling across time zones, we may experience symptoms similar to jet lag such as daytime sleepiness, difficulty falling asleep or staying asleep at night, and impaired cognitive function.
 This is because our bodies rely on a regular sleep-wake cycle to function properly.

-To maintain a healthy sleep routine (circadian rhythm) and promote optimal sleep, it is important to expose ourselves to natural light during the day, particularly in the morning, and limit our exposure to artificial light in the evening, particularly from electronic devices.
+To maintain a healthy sleep routine circadian rhythm and promote optimal sleep, it is important to expose ourselves to natural light during the day, particularly in the morning, and limit our exposure to artificial light in the evening, particularly from electronic devices.
 Regular exercise, particularly in the morning or early afternoon, can also help regulate our circadian rhythm and improve our sleep.

 So let’s look at some simple ways we can make the most of our circadian rhythm and work with our biology to improve the quality and quantity of our sleep.

-Tips for improving sleep
+Tips to improve sleep

 1. Stick to a regular sleep schedule